-For carrying out the Teacher Preparation Act enacted in 1994, the Ministry of Education started to allow other universities besides teacher's colleges to prepare various teachers in early childhood, elementary and high schools (Minisrty of Education, 2002).
-Before this policy, only normal universities and teacher's colleges could provide teacher preparation courses to those who are interested in becoming a early childhood, elementary, high school, or special education teacher.
-This new policy seems to be similar to many other countries' approach (Ho, 2000; Wang, 2003).
+In 1980s, a certified early childhood special education teacher must be equipped with two qualifications of certified early childhood education teacher and acquisition of 20 credit coursework in special education (Ministry of Education, 1987).
+Essentially, this was a course-based model of licensure in speial education.
+The"add-on" endorsement approach for certifying early childhood special education teachers did not only appear in Taiwan but also existed in the United States (McCollum, 1986; Jambor, Gargiulo.
+Guddemi, Brown, Campbell, & Davis, 1990).
+For carrying out the Teacher Preparation Act enacted in 1994, Ministry of Education started to allow other universities besides normal universities (teacher preparation universities) and teachers colleges to prepare various teachers in early childhood, elementary and high schools (Minisrty of Education, 2002).
+Before this policy, only normal university and teachers colleges could provide teacher preparation courses to those who are interested in becoming an early childhood, elementary, high school, or special education teacher.
+This new policy seemed to be similar to many other countries'approach (Ho, 2000; Wang, 2003).

-In 2005, the Amendments to the Teacher Preparation Act required all students who complete prerservice teacher education courses to take a teacher qualification test in order to be certified (Ministry of Education, 2005).
-Therefore, the procedure starting from the set up of teacher education program, then recruitment of teacher trainees, preservice training, basic comptence test, and finally awarding a certification, Taiwan seems to develop a somewhat sophisticated system for teacher preparation education.
-The purpose of this paper is intended to present the current model of teacher preparation for early childhood education in Taiwan.
-Implications on this model will also be derived and discussed in this paper.
+In 2005, the Amendments to the Teacher Preparation Act require all students who complete pre-service teacher education courses to take a teacher qualification test in order to be certified (Ministry of Education, 2005).
+Therefore, the procedure starting from the set up of teacher education program, then recruitment of teacher trainees, pre-service training, basic competence test, and finally awarding a certification, Taiwan seems to develop a somewhat sophisticated system for teacher preparation education.
+There is no any study found in relation to teacher preparation for early childhood special educaion in Taiwan presently.
+A systematic introduction to Taiwanese approach to teacher preparation for early childhood special educaion seems valuable for comparative education.
+The purpose of this paper is intended to present the current model of teacher preparation for early childhood special education in Taiwan.
+Discussion on this model will also be made in this paper.